 Christin Ditchfield is an author, conference speaker, and syndicated radio host passionate about calling women to a deeper life — the kind of life that’s found in a deeper relationship with Jesus Christ.

-For over twenty-five years, Christin has been encouraging women who love Jesus, teaching them to walk with Him on a daily basis, so that they can experience a richer, deeper, more meaningful relationship with Him.
+For thirty years, Christin has been encouraging women who love Jesus, teaching them to walk with Him on a daily basis, so that they can experience a richer, deeper, more meaningful relationship with Him.

 Christin speaks at conferences, retreats, banquets, and brunches around the country.
-She hosts her own syndicated radio program, Take It To Heart!® heard daily on hundreds of stations across the United States and around the world.
+For seventeen years, she hosted her own syndicated radio program, Take It To Heart!® heard daily on hundreds of stations across the United States and around the world.
 She’s also a frequent guest on other radio and television programs such as Midday Connection, Truth Talk Live, Dr. D. James Kennedy’s Truths That Transform, Live the Promise with Susie Larson, and Family Life Today.

 Christin holds a bachelors degree in Christian Leadership with a minor in Systematic Theology, and a masters degree in Biblical Theology.
 She is married to renowned C.S.
 Lewis scholar, author, and speaker Andrew Lazo.

 Also check out my radio ministry website: www.TakeItToHeartRadio.com

 It’s no secret what I believe!
 For thirty years, I’ve been sharing it openly, freely, in just about every possible way — in person, in gospel tracts and magazines and books, from the platform all over the country, on radio and TV, and now through social media and blogging.
 New friends sometimes ask about my church background and ministry — the short answer is it’s interdenominational…

 Jesus said that the world would know that we are His, by the love we have for one another.
 (John 13:35)